upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/methodologies-and-process-frameworks.md

 They typically assume that effective governance emerges from disciplined practice and structured interaction.
 Scrum emphasizes iterative planning and inspection through defined events and roles.
 XP embeds governance in technical discipline through practices such as pair programming, test-driven development, and continuous integration.

-Lean Software Development reinforces this orientation by framing governance in terms of flow optimization, waste reduction, and continuous improvement.
+Lean Software Development reinforces this orientation by framing governance in terms of flow optimization, waste reduction, and continuous improvement ([Poppendieck & Poppendieck, 2003](../../resources/bibliography.md#poppendieck-2003)).
 It treats execution discipline and feedback as primary mechanisms for maintaining control over change and variability.

 Scaled frameworks such as SAFe, LeSS, and Disciplined Agile introduce additional layers of coordination across teams and portfolios.
-While they extend governance beyond the team level, their primary structuring mechanisms remain centered on execution planning, synchronization, and delivery flow.
+Research on large-scale agile development indicates that scaling primarily extends coordination mechanisms rather than fundamentally altering the object of governance ([Tamburri et al., 2018](../../resources/bibliography.md#tamburri-etal-2018)).
+While these frameworks extend governance beyond the team level, their primary structuring mechanisms remain centered on execution planning, synchronization, and delivery flow.

 Across these variations, governance is largely embedded in workflow structures and team practices rather than in explicit, inspectable knowledge representations about long-term structural coherence or durable articulation of system intent.